marinamcpeak/PaletteSwipe/README.md

 ### Development Phase

-- **Current Focus**: Enhancing the swiping mechanics and color arrangement algorithms.
+- **Current Focus**: Enhancing the swiping mechanics, adding simple animations, and resetting the grid.
-- **Upcoming Features**: Planning to introduce different levels of difficulty tied to specific colour arrangments
+- **Upcoming Features**: Implementing puzzle logic.

 ## How to Play